pyeventsourcing/eventsourcing/docs/index.rst

 **Active record strategy** — maps between "sequenced items" and database records (ORM).
 Support can be added for a new database schema by introducing a new active record strategy.

-**Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
-A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as time-sequenced domain events.
-It can easily be substituted with one that uses a dedicated table for snapshots.

 **Application-level encryption** — encrypts and decrypts stored events, using a cipher strategy passed as an option to the sequenced item mapper.
 Can be used to encrypt some events, or all events, or not applied at all (the default).
 Included is a cipher strategy